-In conclusion, we’d like to say that the fitness industry is up for a few taxing weeks in the coming days, but is known to never back down from a challenge.
+In conclusion, we’d like to say that even though the fitness industry has had a few taxing months in the past months, it is certainly not an industry that backs down from a challenge.

 Don’t be discouraged.
 It’s often the last key in the bunch that opens a lock.

-Whether it be switching to a new medium of fitness such as online virtual classes, increasing retail store sales or even shifting to online appointment scheduling: Appointy has you covered.
+Whether it be switching to a new medium of fitness such as online virtual classes, increasing retail store sales, or even shifting to online appointment scheduling: Appointy’s fitness booking software has you covered.
 With our critically acclaimed, 24×7 support team by your side, you can get set up in just 15 minutes!

 With 10+ years of experience in the scheduling industry, we know a thing or two about scheduling 😉